When was the EEA Agreement signed? When did it come into effect?

 Is the Court the only court which deals with the EEA Agreement?

 No. The EU Courts (Court of Justice of the European Union and the General Court) deal with issues related to the EEA in the EU and the 27 EU States, while the EFTA Court deals with such issues in the 3 EEA/EFTA States.
-The national courts in the EU and the EFTA States deal with EEA law and refer questions regarding its application and interpretation to this Court and the Court of Justice, as appropriate.
+The national courts in the EU and the EFTA States deal with EEA law and refer questions regarding its application and interpretation to the EFTA Court and the Court of Justice of the EU, as appropriate.

 Who can bring cases before to the Court?

 In direct action cases, the Court is open to entities other than Contracting Parties to the EEA Agreement, if they have legal standing.
-In other words, individuals and businesses can bring cases before the Court if they fulfill the admissibility criteria.
-In preliminary reference cases, the case is a ‘dialogue’ with the national court: the national court refers questions concerning EEA law, which are then subject to proceedings before the Court.
+In other words, individuals and businesses can bring cases before the Court if they fulfil the admissibility criteria.
+In preliminary reference cases, the case is a ‘dialogue’ with the national court: the national court refers questions concerning EEA law to the EFTA Court, which are then subject to proceedings before the Court.

 Is there any recourse to appeal?